 Ligi Sao: A member of the Warriors’ 2011 NYC grand final success, Sao was lured to Manly and played 21 NRL games for the club from 2013-15.
 The rugged forward returned to Auckland in 2016 and played 26 games for the Warriors before departing for Super League at the end of 2019.

 Blake Green: Journeyman five-eighth Green had uneventful stints with Parramatta, Cronulla and Canterbury, but a four-season Super League stint – which included a Harry Sunderland Trophy win in Wigan’s 2013 grand final success – turned his career around.
 Green’s two-year stay at Melbourne garnered 50 games and a grand final appearance in 2016, while he was hailed as one of the buys of the year after linking with Manly in 2017, playing 24 games and helping the club to a top-eight return.
 The wily playmaker’s influence was equally striking after joining the Warriors in 2018, featuring prominently in their return to the finals.
-A tremendous clubman and leader, Green’s on-field appeal waned and he was informed midway through 2020 that his contract would not be extended.
-He has played 55 games for the Warriors – more than at any other Australian or English club.
+A tremendous clubman and leader, Green’s on-field appeal waned and he was informed midway through 2020 that his contract would not be extended, prompting him to link with Newcastle.
+He played 55 games for the Warriors – more than at any other Australian or English club.